beam-community/elixir-companies/README.md

 #### E-Commerce

 + [Packlane](https://packlane.com) ([GitHub](https://github.com/packlane)) - Design and order custom printed packaging online.
-+ [Postmates](http://postmates.com) ([Github](https://github.com/postmates)) - On-demand delivery company in over 200 cities.
++ [Postmates](http://postmates.com) ([Github](https://github.com/postmates)) - On-demand delivery company based in San Francisco.
 We use Elixir in a lot of our internal projects (merchant inventory system, partner tools portal) and we have plans on open-sourcing a Thumbor library very soon.
 + [Raise Marketplace](https://www.raise.com) - Buy and Sell Gift Cards - Exchange Gift Cards.
 Pricing recommendation API is developed in Elixir.
 Chicago, Illinois, US.
 + [RevZilla Motorsports](https://revzilla.com) ([GitHub](https://github.com/revzilla/)) - Philadelphia-based retailer bent on enhancing the experience of the Motorcycle Enthusiast.
 Home-grown Elixir ecom system in production.
 + [The book of everyone](https://thebookofeveryone.com) ([Github](https://github.com/thebookofeveryone)) - Personalised books and unique gifts for your loved ones, made by our talented team of creatives.
 Barcelona, Catalunya, Spain.